amandajduva/generate-password/README.md

 ## Credits

-While I wrote the code for this application, I received support from a tutor to check my function and to debug my for loop.
+I received starter code for this application from this [GitHub repository](https://github.com/coding-boot-camp/friendly-parakeet.git).
+I received support from a tutor to check my function and to debug my for loop.

 ## License